Illustration of hands gently cupping a glowing heart, symbolising safety, self-connection, and empowerment — used for a blog about masturbation myths.

 ✅ What the Experts Actually Say

-Major health organizations — including the NHS — agree: masturbation is a normal and healthy part of sexual wellbeing.
+Major health organisations — including the NHS — agree: masturbation is a normal and healthy part of sexual wellbeing.
 It’s also linked to better sleep, improved self-esteem, and even reduced menstrual cramps and headaches.

 ✨ Let Go of the Shame